i05nagai/memorandum/language/english_speaking.md

     * polite behaviour
     * type
 * way
+    * He has his own way of doing things.
+    * he does things differently
+    * His way of doing things differs from others
+        * it may not be natural but correct
     * route
         * a route, decision, or path
         * do you know the way to restaurant?